-This states that the person you name as executor is authorized and required to transfer ownership of your engagement ring to Jane Doe, if the engagement ring is still in your possession at the time of your passing.
+This states that the person you name as executor is authorized and required to transfer ownership of your engagement ring to Jane Doe if the engagement ring is still in your possession at the time of your passing.
 If Jane predeceases you, the gift “lapses,” which means that it falls into your residue (everything that you don’t specifically give away).

 As stated, your residue is everything you don’t specifically give away, and you choose a recipient for your residue just like you would do for a specific gift (like the engagement ring example, above).
 It looks something like this:

 “I give all of the residue of my estate to my spouse if my spouse survives me.
-If my spouse fails to survive me, I give all of the residue of my estate to those of my descendants who survive me per stirpes.
-If neither my spouse nor any of my descendants survives me, one-half (1/2) of the residue of my estate shall be distributed to my heirs and the other half (1/2) of the residue of my estate shall be distributed to my spouse’s heirs.”
+If my spouse fails to survive me, I give all of the residues of my estate to those of my descendants who survive me per stirpes.
+If neither my spouse nor any of my descendants survive me, one-half (1/2) of the residue of my estate shall be distributed to my heirs and the other half (1/2) of the residue of my estate shall be distributed to my spouse’s heirs.”

 Probate vs. Non-Probate Property

 A common misconception is that your will determines who should get “everything.”
 However, this is usually not the case.
 Your will only controls what happens to property in your “probate estate,” which consists only of property that you own personally at the time of your passing.
 It does not include property that is jointly owned because, strangely enough, you no longer own such property.
-Instead, at the moment of your passing, jointly-owned property passes immediately and automatically to the other joint owner(s).
+Instead, at the moment of your passing, the jointly-owned property passes immediately and automatically to the other joint owner(s).
 Your probate estate also does not include property owned by a trust, even if you are the trustee, because a trust is a separate legal entity and not considered “you” for the purposes of probate.
 Finally, your probate estate does not include assets for which there is a beneficiary designation, such as life insurance policies or retirement accounts.
 When you die, those assets pass immediately and automatically to the designated beneficiaries.

 Guardian of Minor Children

-Most importantly for people with young children, or those who may have minors in their care in the future, is the nomination of a guardian.
+Most importantly for people with young children or those who may have minors in their care in the future, is the nomination of a guardian.
 The named guardian would assume responsibility for the minor upon the death of the person making their will (and usually the death of that person’s spouse, if applicable).

 What happens if I don't have a will?

 Without a will, PA law steps in and determines who gets what based loosely on your closest living family members.
 Those people whom PA law says should inherit from the estate of someone who dies without a will are called that person’s heirs.
-It’s a kind-of “fallback” for when a deceased person’s wishes are not memorialized in a will.
+It’s a kind of “fallback” for when a deceased person’s wishes are not memorialized in a will.
 The problem is that, at least in PA, the fallback scheme of who gets what out a deceased person’s estate rarely lines up with what the deceased person would have wanted.

 For example, if you are married and you die without a will, a large portion of your estate goes to surviving children and, if none, surviving parents, and it does not all go to your surviving spouse.
 In contact, my experience is that most spouses want all their property to their surviving spouse upon their death, if there is one.
 It rarely makes sense to give a large chunk of money or property directly to a child or a parent of a deceased person when that person is survived by their spouse.